thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 However, C++ has otherwise excellent expressiveness, there are choices to mitigate the problems.

-Dear Matthew Wilson, the author of "QM Bites" [Dec 2015](https://accu.org/index.php/journals/2183) explains that we should rather not use boolean arguments.
+Dear Matthew Wilson, the author of the Overload magazine's "QM Bites" [Dec 2015](https://accu.org/index.php/journals/2183) explains that we should rather not use boolean arguments.
 I don't disagree with the advice, given the practical considerations, my objection to the "Quality Matters Bite" is that the presentation of the problem is well done, but the consideration of the solutions don't include the fundamentals it should.

 ## Configuration classes